 In the fall quarter of the third year of study, students will develop a general reading list; a specialty reading list; and a teaching reading list.

-Students will convene the Examination Committee by winter quarter of the third year; the committee will consist of five persons proposed by the student and accepted by the department chair and the Office of Graduate Studies according to senate regulations.
+Students will convene the examination committee by winter quarter of the third year; the committee will consist of five persons proposed by the student and accepted by the department chair and the Office of Graduate Studies according to senate regulations.
 Students are expected to select the chair of their examination committee by the winter quarter of the third year of study.
-The chair of the PhD Examination Committee serves as the student’s adviser for the remainder of the student’s graduate program.
-Three of the Examination Committee members must be Department of Ethnic Studies faculty; the other two must be from other departments; at least one of these two members must be a tenured UC San Diego faculty.
+The chair of the PhD examination committee serves as the student’s adviser for the remainder of the student’s graduate program.
+At least five of the committee members shall be officers of instruction and no fewer than four shall hold professorial titles (of any rank).
+The committee members shall be chosen from at least two departments, and at least two members shall represent academic specialties that differ from the student’s chosen specialty.
+In all cases, each committee must include one tenured or emeritus UC San Diego faculty member from outside the student’s major department.
 A sixth member of the committee may be added with the approval of the department chair.

 In the spring quarter of the third year, students begin writing a specialty field paper based on the specialty reading list and an annotated syllabus based on the teaching reading list.
 Students complete the specialty field paper and the annotated syllabus in the fall quarter of the fourth year.
 Fourteen days before the scheduled qualifying examination, the student must submit and present the specialty field paper and the annotated syllabus to the qualifying committee, and no later than winter quarter of the fourth year.